-For less pronounced cases, a complex external, systemic approach is recommended:
+In less pronounced cases a complex external systemic approach is recommended:

-- Retinoids: The effectiveness of retinoids is evaluated differently.
-Obviously, acitretin is the more effective therapeutic agent compared to isotretinoin.
+- Retinoids: The efficacy of retinoids is evaluated differently.
+Apparently, acitretin is the more effective therapeutic agent compared to isotretinoin.

-- Immunomodulating therapeutics: For immunomodulators such as dapsone, cyclosporine A, methotrexate, colchicine or corticosteroids, there are insufficient clinical data available (Schneider-Burrus S et al. 2018).
+- Immunomodulatory therapeutics: Insufficient clinical data are available to date for immunomodulators such as dapsone, cyclosporine A, methotrexate, colchicine, or corticosteroids (Schneider-Burrus S et al. 2018).

-- Comedones: If comedones are detected, consistent removal by means of punch biopsies.
+- Comedones: If comedones are detected, consequent removal by punch biopsies.

 Advanced clinical pictures:

-- Drug therapy: Adalimumab (Humira®) is approved since 2015 and seems to be a promising option (Zouboulis CC et al 2019).
+- Medicinal measures: Adalimumab (Humira®) has been approved since 2015 and seems to be a promising option (Zouboulis CC et al 2019).

-- Surgical measures: In advanced disease, the only curative measure is the earliest possible surgical intervention with generous en-bloc resection of the affected areas.
-Even larger defect areas remain open postoperatively and can be secondarily granulated and epithelised under careful wound monitoring.
-If defect coverage is necessary, free grafts should be weighed against swivel valve plastic surgery.
-Here too, systemic treatment with retinoids can be performed preoperatively, 3-4 months before the planned procedure.
+- Surgical measures: In advanced disease, the only curative measure is the earliest possible surgical intervention with generous en bloc resection of the affected areas.
+Even larger defect areas remain open postoperatively and may undergo secondary granulation and epithelialization under careful wound monitoring.
+If defect coverage is necessary, free grafts should be weighed against swing-valve plasty.
+Again, systemic treatment with retinoids can be given preoperatively, 3-4 months before the planned procedure.
 Postoperatively, this treatment should be continued for several months.

-- Smokers should be strictly forbidden to smoke.
+- Smokers should be strictly banned from smoking.